QMSS-GR5063-2018/Beiers_Sophie/README.md

 # Winter Olympics: 1924 - 2014
 The purpose of this project was to visualize different aspects of medal-winners from the winter Olympics games between 1924 and 2014.
 Visualizations were created primarily using ggplot2, plotly and HighCharter.
+For code and all visualizations, please see the [Rmd](.hw1/docs/Beiers_Olympics.Rmd) file and the "docs" folder.
+For further explanation of each visualization, please see the [HTML](.hw1/output/Beiers_Olympics.html) document and the "output" folder.
+The present README.md file is only to serve as an outline of the repository and a summary of key visualizations.

-This folder is organized as follows.
+This repository is organized as follows.
 Please see each subfolder for a README.md file.

 ```
 proj/